olliefr/ofr-scratchpad/cloud-vendors.md

   It is an open source multi-cloud continuous delivery platform from Netflix for releasing software changes with high velocity.
 It supports all the major cloud providers like Amazon Web Services, Microsoft Azure, Google Cloud Platform, and OpenStack.
 It supports Kubernetes natively.
 Spinnaker is a graduated project of CD Foundation.

+## REST APIs

+* [Swagger](https://swagger.io/) is an open-source software set of tools to design, build, document, and use RESTful web services, developed by [SmartBear Software](https://smartbear.com/).
+It includes automated documentation, code generation, and test-case generation.

 ## GitOps

 * [Weave Flux](https://www.weave.works/oss/flux/) enables continuous delivery of container images, using version control for each step to ensure deployment is reproducible, auditable and revertible.